 ADVERTISEMENT

-The Air Traffic Control System
+The Air Traffic Control System: A Guide for IFR Pilots

 The Air Traffic Control (ATC) system is a coordinated network of people, procedures, and technology designed to ensure the safe, orderly, and efficient flow of air traffic within the National Airspace System (NAS).
 For pilots operating under Instrument Flight Rules (IFR), ATC becomes an essential partner, providing separation from other aircraft, terrain, and weather while guiding flights from departure to arrival.